Ultravis66/5090-FE-CFD-Simulation/README.md

 ---
 **Case**
-- sides set to walls
+- sides set to walls with convection of 25 w/m^2-K
-- inlet at the bottom set to 0.6 m/s
+- inlet at the bottom set to mass flow of 0.088 kg/s
-- outlet at the top
+- Pressure outlet at the top
 ---
 **Click To Play video on Youtube**
 ---